Megha27moon/me_ghs/README.md

 # Hi there 😎
-I am currently learning react , nodejs
+I am currently learning react , nodejs.
-I love to travell
+I love to travell.
 You can reach me on meghapjc29@gmail.com